 Configure Artifactory for PTC

-Configure JFrog Artifactory remote repositories, anonymous access, and the package-reroute endpoint for Package Traffic Controller (PTC).
+Configure JFrog Artifactory remote repositories and register package types for Package Traffic Controller (PTC).

 JFrog Artifactory Configuration